 Preview My Best Practice

 My Best Practice offers a well-rounded, highly customizable EHR for mental and behavioral health professionals.
-With pricing starting at $39 monthly and no hidden pricing tier restrictions, it provides a seamless experience for client management, documentation, and billing.
-Among the EHRs we’ve tested, My Best Practice stands out for its ease of use, automation tools, and excellent customer support, earning it our award for Best Customizable EHR for Mental Health Practices.
+With pricing starting at $39 monthly, it provides a seamless experience for client management, documentation, and billing.
+Among the EHRs we’ve tested, My Best Practice stands out for its ease of use, documentation tools, and excellent customer support.

 Review our scoring criteria for EHRs, EMRs, and PMS for therapists.